CottonPatch/foldit/GithubTips.md

 8) Within VS-2019, commit the change to the local github-slideshow repos.
    I believe this is the equivalent of "add new file to version control database at the my-slide branch" and is the file's first history entry in the local github-slideshow repos.
 This file is still not in the local master branch of the github-slideshow repos and also is not yet on github.com.
-9) Within VS-2019, create pull request to ask if new file can be merged from local my-slide branch to local master branch
+9) Within VS-2019, create pull request (This creates the pull request locally and on the server) to ask if new file can be merged from local my-slide branch to local (and server!) master branch
+10) On github.com, merge pull request (note:I also did a lot of stuff in VS-2019: Edited a file, commited the file, pushed, pulled, resolved conflicts, committed, merged; and not necessarily in that order.
+It was very messy)
+11) On github.com, confirm merge
+12) On github.com, delete my-slide branch

 Let's recap the git commands:
 2) Clone on server